a d v e r t i s e m e n t s

 River turns (a bit advanced)

 Another extension of the draw stroke is the high brace (Duffek) turn.
 This stroke is used for crossing current differentials such as required for eddy turns.
-In this maneuver the kayakist inserts his paddle into the eddy current while holding the paddle vertically with the powerface of the blade turned slightly away from the bow.
+In this maneuver the kayaker inserts his paddle into the eddy current while holding the paddle vertically with the power-face of the blade turned slightly away from the bow.
 This paddle position is coupled with an extreme lean of the kayak.
-Although the paddle is positioned nearly vertically, the kayakist is supported by the force of the current differential.
-The kayakist merely pulls on the paddle while the mainstream carries the kayak downstream, across the current differential, and into the eddy.
+Although the paddle is positioned nearly vertically, the kayaker is supported by the force of the current differential.
+The kayaker merely pulls on the paddle while the mainstream carries the kayak downstream, across the current differential, and into the eddy.
 This sequence is similar to reaching out and grabbing a sign post while running down the street.
 The centrifugal force swings you around while you continue to remain in an upright position.

-Instruction & Tours
+California Kayak Instruction & Kayaking Tours

 Central California

-Sierra South Mtn & Paddle Sports
+& Paddle Sports

-Offers tours, classes and a retail store.
+Offers tours, classes and a store.

-11300 Kernville Rd, Kernville
+11300 Kernville Rd, Kernville, CA

 800-457-2082